Today's Articles

 Belize Gains Independence From Britain

-In the 18th century, many slaves escaped to Yucatán, and in the early 19th century a steady flow of runaways went to Guatemala and Honduras.
+In the 18th century, many slaves escaped to Yucatán, and in the early 19th century, a steady flow of runaways went to Guatemala and Honduras.
 One way the settler minority maintained its control was by dividing the slaves from the growing population of free Kriol people who were given limited privileges.
-In the early 19th century, the Garifuna, descendants of indigenous people and of Africans who had escaped from slavery, arrived in the settlement.
+In the early 19th century, the Garifuna, descendants of indigenous people and Africans who escaped slavery, arrived in the settlement.
 The Garifuna had resisted British and French colonialism in the Lesser Antilles until they were defeated by the British in 1796.
 After putting down a violent Garifuna rebellion on Saint Vincent, the British moved between 1,700 and 5,000 of the Garifuna across the Caribbean to the Bay Islands (present-day Islas de la Bahía) off the north coast of Honduras.

-From there they migrated to the Caribbean coasts of Nicaragua, Honduras, Guatemala, and the southern part of present-day Belize.
-By 1802 about 150 Garifuna had settled in the Stann Creek area and were engaged in fishing and farming.
+From there, they migrated to the Caribbean coasts of Nicaragua, Honduras, Guatemala, and the southern part of present-day Belize.
+By 1802, about 150 Garifuna had settled in the Stann Creek area and were engaged in fishing and farming.
 Other Garifuna later came to the British settlement of Belize after finding themselves on the wrong side in a civil war in Honduras in 1832.
-The act to abolish slavery throughout the British colonies, passed in 1833, was intended to avoid drastic social changes by effecting emancipation over a five-year transition period, by implementing a system of "apprenticeship" calculated to extend masters' control over the former slaves, and by compensating former slave owners for their loss of property.
+The act to abolish slavery throughout the British colonies passed in 1833, was intended to avoid drastic social changes by effecting emancipation over a five-year transition period, by implementing a system of "apprenticeship" calculated to extend masters' control over the former slaves, and by compensating former slave owners for their loss of property.

 New Poem Each Day